-You also can pick up a drug disposal kit at Fairfax County Health Department offices (when supplies are available) and other drug disposal kit distribution locations.
+You also can pick up a drug disposal kit at Fairfax County Health Department offices and other drug disposal kit distribution locations.
 Before visiting a Health Department office, please call to confirm that kits are available.

 General Home Medical Disposal Information